MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

       This value is the same as the one you use to sign in to the Microsoft 365 admin center as the global administrator and has the following format: user_name@*&lt;tenant domain name&gt;*.com

-      For example, if the global administrator user name is "admin" for the "contoso.com" tenant domain, you would specify: **admin@contoso.com**
+      For example, if the Microsoft 365 global administrator user name is "admin" for the "contoso.com" tenant domain, you would specify: **admin@contoso.com**

    3. Search for `$webUrls` and replace the example values with your users' OneDrive web URLs, adding or deleting as many entries as you need.